 In rare instances, period pain can be caused by an underlying medical condition.
 This kind of period pain is called secondary dysmenorrhoea.
 Some of the conditions that can cause secondary dysmenorrhoea include:

 - Endometriosis: Where the cells that line the womb begin to develop elsewhere in the body, usually the ovaries and fallopian tubes.
 As these cells start to shed, they can cause intense pain.

 - Pelvic inflammatory disease: A bacterial infection that affects the womb, causing it to become inflamed and irritated.

-- Intrauterine devices: Also known as IUDs, is a contraceptive device made from plastic and copper.
-It fits inside the womb and is sometimes known to cause period pain.
+- Intrauterine devices: Also known as IUDs, these contraceptive devices are made from plastic and copper.
+Fitting inside the womb, they can sometimes cause period pain.

 - Fibroids: is a condition caused by non-cancerous growths inside the womb.
 These benign tumours can make periods heavier and more painful.

 Some women experience more period pain than others.
 The reason for this is still not entirely clear.
 However, it is suspected to be due to a build-up of prostaglandins, where some women appear to suffer a larger build-up than others.
 The higher the concentration of prostaglandins, the stronger the pain-inducing contractions will be.

 Period pain is a very common infliction.
 It is thought to affect up to 90% of menstruating women.
 The majority of cases will present as:

 - Painful muscle cramps in the lower stomach